interactivethings/catalog/docs/intro.md

 # Catalog

 > Catalog helps you create beautiful living style guides quickly and easily.
-Content is written in Markdown so you can focus on documenting your components.
-It is completely dependency free, making it trivial to integrate Catalog into your application.
+Content is written in Markdown so you can focus on documenting your project with clarity.
+It is completely dependency free, making it trivial to integrate into any application.

+That last bit is where Catalog really shines.
+There are many great tools out there to build living style guides, but most of them depend on a build step, which is in turn dependent on a specific technology.
+We like to use the right tool for the job: in some cases that might be Rails or Node.js or PHP or just plain HTML.
+Catalog works effortlessly with all of these technologies.

-Catalog's structure allows you to document colors, typography, elements, and HTML/CSS/JS components of your web project in a beautiful and easy to access format.
+Use Catalog to document HTML and CSS, colors, typography, and even interactive components of your web project in a beautiful and easy to access format.
 The design stands back and yet holds enough visual and functional sophistication to provide a great experience to designers, developers, and clients alike.

 ## Getting started